stefanoverna/graphql8/guides/type_definitions/enums.md

 (Notice that `IMAGE` doesn't have quotes.)

-But, when GraphQL responses or variables are transported using JSON, enum values are expressed as strings, for example:
+But, when GraphQL8 responses or variables are transported using JSON, enum values are expressed as strings, for example:

 ```ruby
 # in a graphql controller: